jakobtfaber/SPANDAK_extension/README.md

 # SPANDAK+
 -----------------
-The main scripts used in the SPANDAK+ pipeline can be found in the SPANDAK+ directory.
+The main scripts used in the SPANDAK+ semi-automated pipeline can be found in the SPANDAK+ directory.

 ![Flow Graph](spandak+.png)